Wedding insurance for cancellation due to illness: your financial protection

 When is the best time to take out wedding insurance?

-Take out the insurance as early as possible, ideally right after booking the first major items like the venue or the caterer.
-Most insurance policies can be taken out up to 30 days before the wedding date.
+Take out the insurance as early as possible, ideally as soon as you have booked the first major items such as the venue or the caterer.
+Most policies can be taken out up to 30 days before the wedding date.

-What happens if only the celebration is cancelled, but not the wedding ceremony?
+What happens if only the celebration, but not the wedding ceremony, is cancelled?

-The insurance reimburses the cancellation costs for the canceled parts.
-So, if you have a civil wedding but need to postpone the subsequent celebration due to illness, the costs for the celebration (venue, catering, DJ, etc.) will be covered.
+The insurance reimburses the cancellation costs for the cancelled parts.
+So if you get married at the registry office but have to postpone the subsequent celebration due to illness, the costs for the celebration (venue, catering, DJ etc.) will be covered.

 Is there an excess?

 That depends on the chosen plan.
-There are policies without a deductible as well as those where you bear a fixed amount or a percentage, such as ten percent of the damage sum, in the event of a claim.
+There are both policies without an excess and those where, in the event of a claim, you pay a fixed amount or a percentage share yourself, for example ten per cent of the claim amount.

-Will the insurance cover it if a service provider fails?
+Does the insurance also pay if a service provider fails?

-Is a deterioration of a chronic illness covered by insurance?
+Is a worsening of a chronic illness covered?

 What if the bride becomes pregnant and has to cancel the wedding?

-A normal pregnancy is not a reason for insurance.
-However, if unexpected, severe pregnancy complications arise that make a celebration impossible, insurance coverage usually applies.
+A normally progressing pregnancy is not an insured event.
+However, if unexpected, serious pregnancy complications occur that make a celebration impossible, insurance cover will generally apply.